xterikatx/xterikatx/README.md

 ### 👧 a little about myself:
 - I'm 20 years old., and I live in Ceará, BR.
 - I study information systems in Faculdade de Juazeiro do Norte.
-- I'm a little too addicted to coffee.
+- a little addicted to coffee.
 - Fan of the universe A Song of Ice and Fire.